Portugal is an incredible country and the variety and beauty of its landscapes reward extensive exploration in your own car.

 This is the case in the rest of continental Europe.

-If you’ve entered Portugal via France and Spain, however, this is probably something you’ll have already noticed.
+If you’ve entered Portugal via France and Spain, however, this is probably something you’ve already noticed.

 For most drivers, the blood alcohol limit is 0.05% – stricter than the 0.08% drink drive limit in most of the UK, but the same as in Scotland.